stengof/rsschool-cv/cv.md

 @Shpepst (Telegram)

 3. ## Summary:
 I'm learning a lot, learning fast.
 I would like to find my first job.
 I think that *RS School* provides good opportunities to start a career.
 I strive to be better, would like to grow as a professional.
 I don't rely on others, I rely only on myself.
-Furthermore, I like to learn something new.

 4. ## Skills:
     - HTML